 |Company:||Fair Work Ombudsman|

-The Fair Work Ombudsman’s (FWO) role is to support compliant, productive and inclusive Australian workplaces.
+The role of the Fair Work Ombudsman (FWO) is to support compliant, productive and inclusive Australian workplaces.
 We aim to build a culture of compliance with workplace laws and work with our stakeholders to find solutions to workplace issues.

 What We Do

-The FWO Legal Group are a busy team of professionals responsible for conducting civil penalty litigation relating to Commonwealth workplace relations laws.
-We work with internal stakeholders to identify and progress significant litigation matters particularly in areas such as vulnerable workers, exploitative work arrangements and supply chain accountability.
-We also contribute to a range of innovative continuous improvement projects within the Agency.
+The FWO Legal Group are a busy team of professionals responsible for both conducting civil penalty litigation and providing legal advice relating to Commonwealth workplace relations laws.
+We work with internal stakeholders to identify and progress litigation matters.
+We provide advice on a range of workplace relations laws, instruments and emerging issues to support business and the community.
+Currently the Legal Group is responding to workplace relations advice requests concerning COVID-19 and the recently released JobKeeper legislation.
+We work closely with internal and external stakeholders to provide a range of tools and resources to support the Australian community.
+We also contribute to a range of innovative continuous improvement projects within the FWO.

 What We Offer